chef/automate/components/docs-chef-io/content/automate/HA_system_requirements.md

 !--  Do we need to cover about firewall settings? https://github.com/chef/a2ha-docs/wiki/FireWall-Setting

-CIDR block —Classless Inter-Domain Routing.
+CIDR block -Classless Inter-Domain Routing.
 An internet protocol address allocation and route aggregation methodology.
 For more information, see Classless Inter-Domain Routing in Wikipedia.
-Subnet — A range of IP addresses in your VPC.
+Subnet - A range of IP addresses in your VPC.